-Getting Started
+Getting Started¶

 Getting started with uDALES to set up your own experiments is straightforward.
 This guide goes through the steps required to install uDALES, and set-up and run a simple example.
-Results are outputted in netCDF format, for a quick inspection you can use GUI tools such as Panoply or ncview.
+Results are output in netCDF format, for a quick inspection you can use GUI tools such as Panoply or ncview.
 To learn more about pre- and post-processing steps see the what's next section.

 uDALES is supported to run on Linux, macOS and Windows Subsystem for Linux (WSL).
 Please ensure that the latest version of the following libraries and software are available on your system:

-Project setup
+Project setup¶

 When you create your own experiments, you will need to set up specific input files.
 We have a system in place that does that for you, written in MATLAB.
 Information can be found under pre-processing and is not discussed in the getting-started set-up.

-For better organised netcdf output files, you will need:
+For better organised netCDF output files, you will need:

 On local systems, these software and libraries (except MATLAB) should be available from your system's package manager (e.g. APT, yum, Homebrew, etc.) and examples on how to install all the required libraries for Linux/WSL and macOS are given below.